 Prompt: Discuss the idea(s) developed by the text creator in your chosen text about the ways in which individuals struggle to restore honour and certainty to their lives.

 Honour is more than just a quality – it is an expectation.
 To be honourable is to be valuable, and therefore an individual’s honour is most precious.
 Yet the ability to protect one’s honour is dependent upon their certainty; without certainty, dignity and reputation will suffer.
 In his play Hamlet, William Shakespeare uses Ophelia as a means through which to demonstrate that when certainty – provided by others – is compromised, an individual will lose their capacity to be honourable.
-Just as being certain allows an individual to pursue their honour, a lack of certainty prevents an individual from being able to restore a tarnished honour.
+Using Ophelia, Shakespeare argues that just as being certain allows an individual to pursue their honour, a lack of certainty prevents an individual from being able to restore a tarnished honour.
 Initially, Ophelia’s certainty, derived from the men around her, allows her to preserve her honour.
 But as the stability of her relationships with these men wavers so does her certainty, and thus her ability to restore her honour is challenged.
 Finally, in the absence of any certainty at all, Ophelia devolves into a state of dishonourability and is entirely unable to restore her honour.

 At first, Ophelia’s sense of certainty is stable, thus demonstrating how an individual with a stable sense of certainty is able to pursue the security of their honour.
 Influenced by dominating male forces around her, her actions and even her thoughts are directed by the men in her life.
 Ophelia grew up without the presence of a mother figure or female role model and instead was brought up by a father and older brother.
 Therefore, Ophelia was raised with masculine ideas regarding the role of a woman.
 She had little opportunity to develop a sophisticated identity independent from the certainty provided to her by the men in her life.
 As such, Ophelia’s certainty is tied to the direction given to her by the men who surround her.
 Therefore, when Ophelia is warned by her brother to “be wary” (1.3.527) of her relationship with Hamlet, as it may cause her to “lose [her] heart, or [her] chaste treasure to open,” (1.3.515) she listens to his advice.
 In advising Ophelia to “fear” (1.3.517) the potential repercussions of her relationship with Hamlet, Laertes emphasizes how Ophelia’s virginity and reputation as a woman of purity are what determine her honour – and it is her honour that determines her value as a person.
 Ophelia responds to the requests of her father and her brother with, “I shall obey, my lord,” (1.3.623) which demonstrates how her lifelong practice of obedience to the men in her life has caused her sense of certainty to become tied to the directions given to her.
 She is being provided with certainty in the form of guidance from Polonius and Laertes, and this provision of certainty is what allows her to be able to distance herself from Hamlet as a means through which to secure her honour.
 Thus, we see how when an individual is provided with certainty by others around them, they are able to engage in a pursuit of honour.